amantoniazzi/Aloethere/README.md

 In the containers folder you can find the 3 main screens.

 You can find default settings to run the server and mongoDB in the index.js files.
+You can start the server with npm run start script, same for the client.